 Organizing Our Entry With A Console Table

-I searched high and low for a long console table that would fit on this wall and am so grateful to my friends at Wayfair for sending me this one.
-It’s the perfect combination of style and function.
+I searched high and low for a long console table that would fit on this wall and am in love with this marble and wood console table I chose!
+It’s the perfect combination of style and function and the faux marble top looks remarkably realistic.
 You can see some of the other affordable console tables I considered in my earlier blog post.

 I’m going to share more details about the organizational aspects of this little space in a blog post next week.

 Once the DIY board and batten was installed, the wall was painted and the console table was in place, it was time to hang the round brass mirror and brass sconce.
 These were a big part of my design for this small entryway makeover and they really do add a lot of style to this space.

 I planned the board and batten so the mirror would be centered on one of the vertical battens and centered over the console table.
 I think a mirror in an entryway is a must and this one adds a lot of style!

 I found this affordable brass sconce that plugs into an outlet so there’s no need for electrical work.
 If you follow me on Instagram, you heard all about my dilemma in hanging this sconce.

 Like I mentioned, I planned everything to center on one of the vertical battens but didn’t account for the fact that the base of my sconce was wider than my batten board.
 Oops!
 After some pondering, I wound up cutting a couple circular pieces to add to the wall to create a solid base for my sconce.
 It was a pretty easy fix!
 I was a little nervous it would look awkward, but I think it turned out really well and looks seamless with the rest of the navy wall.